chainer/chainer/docs/source/tutorial/train_loop.rst

 observe how well it can generalize to new data and also check whether it is overfitting.
 The code below checks the performance on the test set at the end of each epoch.
-The code has the same structure as the training code except that no backpropagation is performed and we also commpute the accuracy on the test set using the :meth:`~chainer.functions.accuracy` function.
+The code has the same structure as the training code except that no backpropagation is performed and we also compute the accuracy on the test set using the :meth:`~chainer.functions.accuracy` function.

 We can write the training loop code as follows:

 .. testcode::

+    import numpy as np
     from chainer.dataset import concat_examples
     from chainer.cuda import to_cpu